← Back to blog

 Some specialist categories attract different rates:

-Getting the commodity code right is particularly important in clothing because the 10-digit code determines whether you pay 6.5%, 10.5%, or 12% — and misclassification in either direction creates problems.
+Getting the commodity code right is particularly important in clothing because the 10-digit code determines whether you pay 6%, 10%, or 12% — classify too high and you overpay duty on every order; too low and you're exposed to retrospective demands and penalties.
 See the full guide to UK import duty calculation for context on how customs value and duty are computed.

 How Origin Determines Your Rate